microsoft/c2pa-extension-validator/README.md

 ## Extension Limitations

-The extension currently has a few limitations:
+The extension currently has a few limitations that will be addressed in future releases:

-* **IFrames and shadow-roots** *: Media within child documents like IFrames and shadow roots are not currently validated.
+* **IFrames and shadow-roots**: Media within child documents like IFrames and shadow roots are not currently validated.
-* **Icon and overlay placement** *: The extension does not currently account for the visibility of media on the page, which may result in icons and overlays appearing in unexpected locations.
+* **Icon and overlay placement**: The extension does not currently account for the visibility of media on the page, which may result in icons and overlays appearing in unexpected locations.
-* **Malicious web pages** *: Currently, there are limited countermeasures against web pages that would spoof, alter, or remove the extension's output.
+* **Malicious web pages**: Currently, there are limited countermeasures against web pages that would spoof, alter, or remove the extension's output.
-* **Accessibility** *: The extension's UI elements are not fully accessible.
+* **Accessibility**: The extension's UI elements are not fully accessible.
-* **Conflict with other extensions** *: The extension may conflict with other extensions that modify the DOM or media elements.
+* **Conflict with other extensions**: The extension may conflict with other extensions that modify the DOM or media elements.
 It is currently unknown which extensions may conflict with this extension.
-* **Partial media support** *: The extension currently supports only a subset of media types supported by the underlying C2PA validation library.
+* **Partial media support**: The extension currently supports only a subset of media types supported by the underlying C2PA validation library.
-* **Firefox compatibility** *: The extension currently does not work with Firefox.
+* **Firefox compatibility**: The extension currently does not work with Firefox.

-**\*** To be addressed in a future release

 ## Contributing